Downtown Livability

 What’s Planned

-Location options for a 24/7 shelter, supportive housing and associated support services are currently being explored.
+Through the Crises Response Pilot Project, location options for a 24/7 shelter, supportive housing and associated support services continue to be explored.
 A draft case for support is underway and a development proposal will be developed in due course outlining potential operational requirements, potential locations as well as partnerships and funding opportunities.

 The City is continuing its support in advocacy for decriminalization of drugs.